Barnaba1841/Data_Analysis_Projects/Hospitality_Domain/readme.md

 As a strategic move, the managing director of AtliQ Grands wanted to incorporate “Business and Data Intelligence” to regain their market share and revenue.However, they do not have an in-house data analytics team to provide them with these insights.

 Solution :
---> Required understanding of problem statement and understand required key metrics Collect data from Clients in various sources and in different file formats(sql,Excel,CSV) The data consists of different tables
+--> Required understanding of problem statement and understand required key metrics<br>
+Collect data from Clients in various sources and in different file formats(sql,Excel,CSV)<br>
+The data consists of different tables
 <img src="Assets/Screenshot_Tables.png" alt="Tables" title="Tables">